rtreacy87/text-summary-agent/wiki/00-Introduction.md

 The Text Summarizer Agent uses a multi-agent approach, orchestrating several specialized agents to handle different aspects of the summarization process:

-1. **Content Analyzer**: Examines the input text to determine its type, structure, and key characteristics
+1. **Content Analyzer**: Examines the input content to determine its type (text, images, figures), structure, and key characteristics
+2. **Image Analysis Agent**: Processes and extracts information from images and figures
-2. **Extraction Agent**: Identifies and extracts the most important information
+3. **Extraction Agent**: Identifies and extracts the most important information from text and analyzed images
-3. **Summarization Agent**: Generates the initial summary
+4. **Summarization Agent**: Generates the initial summary incorporating both textual and visual information
-4. **Refinement Agent**: Iteratively improves the summary
+5. **Refinement Agent**: Iteratively improves the summary
-5. **Format Agent**: Formats the final summary according to user preferences
+6. **Format Agent**: Formats the final summary according to user preferences

 ## Architecture Overview